 The adaptive landscape is a black box

-This picture symbolizes much of what we know about the adaptive landscape: Fascinating, important looking, but mostly in the dark and hard to quantify.
-At this stage we often don't even know what axes to use, let alone how to navigate this maze.
-A key goal of EvoSysBio is to quantify various aspects of the adaptive landscape to improve our understanding of is important metaphor for evolutionary biology.
+This picture symbolizes much of what we know about fitness landscapes: Fascinating, important, but mostly in the dark.
+We often don't know what axes to use, let alone how to navigate them.
+A key goal of EvoSysBio is to quantify various aspects of fitness landscapes to improve our understanding of this important metaphor.

-except when properly quantified in the light of evolution.
+Nothing in biology makes sense except when properly quantified in the light of evolution.

 References